xcube-dev/xcube/README.md

     $ xcube dump --help
     Usage: xcube extract [OPTIONS] <cube> <coords>

-    Extract data from <cube> at points given by coordinates <coords>.
+      Extract cube time series.
+Extracts data from <cube> at points given by coordinates <coords> and writes the resulting time series to <output>.

-    optional arguments:
-    --help                 Show this message and exit.
+    Options:
-    --indexes, -i          Include indexes in output.
+      -i, --indexes          Include indexes in output.
-    --output, -o <output>  Output file.
+      -o, --output <output>  Output file.
-    --format, -f <format>  Format of the output.
+      -f, --format <format>  Format of the output.
 If not given, guessed from
                              <output>, otherwise <stdout> is used.
-    --params <params>, -p  Parameters specific for the output format.
+      -p, --params <params>  Parameters specific for the output format.
 Comma- separated list of <key>=<value> pairs.
+      --help                 Show this message and exit.

 Example: # TODO: Help is needed here - how are the coords passed by the user?

     $ xcube extract xcube_cube.zarr

-## xcube grid
+## `xcube grid`

     $ xcube grid --help
-    Usage: xcube-grid [OPTIONS] COMMAND [ARGS]...
+    Usage: xcube grid [OPTIONS] COMMAND [ARGS]...

-    Find suitable spatial data cube resolutions and to adjust bounding boxes to that resolutions.
+      Find spatial data cube resolutions and adjust bounding boxes.

-    We find resolutions with respect to a possibly regional fixed Earth grid and adjust regional spatial subsets to that grid.
-We also try to select the resolutions such that they are taken from a certain level of a multi- resolution pyramid whose level resolutions increase by a factor of two.
+      We find suitable resolutions with respect to a possibly regional fixed Earth grid and adjust regional spatial bounding boxes to that grid.
+We also try to select the resolutions such that they are taken from a certain level of a multi-resolution pyramid whose level resolutions increase by a factor of two.

       The graticule at a given resolution level L within the grid is given by

           RES(L) = COVERAGE * HEIGHT(L)
           HEIGHT(L) = HEIGHT_0 * 2 ^ L
           LON(L, I) = LON_MIN + I * HEIGHT_0 * RES(L)
           LAT(L, J) = LAT_MIN + J * HEIGHT_0 * RES(L)

       With

           RES:      Grid resolution in degrees.
           HEIGHT:   Number of vertical grid cells for given level
           HEIGHT_0: Number of vertical grid cells at lowest resolution level.

       Let WIDTH and HEIGHT be the number of horizontal and vertical grid cells of a global grid at a certain LEVEL with WIDTH * RES = 360 and HEIGHT * RES = 180, then we also force HEIGHT = TILE * 2 ^ LEVEL.

     Options:
       --help  Show this message and exit.

     Commands:
-      abox    Adjust a bounding box to a fixed Earth grid. levels  List levels for target resolution.
-      res     List resolutions close to target resolution.
+      abox    Adjust a bounding box to a fixed Earth grid. levels  List levels for a resolution or a tile size. res     List resolutions close to a target resolution.

 Example: Find suitable target resolution for a ~300m (Sentinel 3 OLCI FR resolution) fixed Earth grid within a deviation of 5%.